k4yt3x/wg-meshconf/README.md

 ```

 - New private key will be generated automatically if unspecified
-- ListenPort defaults to 51820
+- ListenPort defaults to 51820 per WireGuard standard
+- All other values are left empty by default

 There are more options which you can specify.
 Use the command `./wg-meshconf addpeer -h` for more details.